 A water softener rental, on the other hand, does not require a long-term commitment or investment.
 If you plan to buy a water softener eventually, renting first is a great way to sample the technology and the model before you buy.

-You don’t have to worry about unforeseen servicing or maintenance costs because you don’t own the equipment.
-You don’t even have to replace the salt yourself.
 When you rent a water softener, the rental company usually delivers a new tank every month.
 Convenient, right?
 Also, if you aren’t satisfied with your water softener’s performance, you can simply return it and get another one.
 There’s no commitment.

 Low maintenance and repair costs